 One of the prime provisions of the recommendation was that the President should give the U.S. Citizenship & Immigration Services the go ahead to expand the exercise of its discretion to grant Parole-in-Place to immigrants in the U.S. to enable them adjust their status in America.
-It appears with this latest Memo that there is a movement in that direction starting with the family members of those in the U.S. military.
-USI News believes that this program might be extended to all immigrants towards the end of President Obama's term in office if he is not able to pass a comprehensive immigration reform.
+It appears with this latest announcement the president has heeded the advice.

 For now, if you are a spouse, parent or a child of someone in the U.S. military or someone who previously served in the U.S. military, you will need to meet with Attorney Famuyide urgently.
-You might be eligible for the parole-in-place and green card.
-It is important to note that this program is new and seeking legal counsel is very important before applying.